| Year | Age | Invested (Yr) | Total Invested | Interest Earned | Corpus Balance |

 | Tax on maturity | Partial | Fully tax-free |

-| Purpose | Retirement income | Safe long-term savings |
+| Goal | Retirement income | Safe savings |

 NPS vs EPF